 The applicable Final Terms for this Note is attached hereto or (to the extent relevant) incorporated herein and completes these Terms and Conditions (the "Conditions").

-The applicable Final Terms will state in particular whether this Note is (i) a senior Note issued by BCP Finance or the Bank (a "Senior Note") or (ii) a subordinated Note issued by BCP Finance or the Bank (a "Subordinated Note").
+The applicable Final Terms will state in particular whether this Note is (i) a senior Note (a "Senior Note") or (ii) a subordinated Note (a "Subordinated Note").